-Since it is looking likely that the US will be one of the first places we will be allowed to travel to, I thought it was time to start publishing a couple of my US reviews I have been sitting on.
+Since it is looking likely that the US will be one of the first places we will be allowed to travel to, I thought it was time to start publishing a couple of my US reviews I have been sitting on, such as The Gale Hotel South Beach in Miami review.
 This visit was pre-Covid, so obviously there may be some changes since then.

 Although it’s not on the ocean or right in the centre of the nightlife, this hotel feels like the perfect compromise.
 Hotels in the Art Deco district can be noisy due to all the nightlife and many have restrictions on the building which means they can’t improve the soundproofing.
 It’s opposite the Delano and Ritz Carlton so it’s in good company.
 To get to the beach it’s about a 2-minute walk.
 Cross the road and down a side street and you are there.
 For the nightlife and dining of Ocean drive, it’s around an 8-minute walk to the start of Ocean Drive.
 Ubers are relatively cheap and easy to get as well.